FPGAwars/apio/docs/command-line.md

 ---

-## Apio shell auto completion
+## Apio CLI shell auto completion

-Apio's command line processor is based on the Python Click package which supports auto completion with some shells.
+Apio CLI's command line processor is based on the Python Click package which supports auto completion with some shells.
 Although it worked as a proof of concept, this feature is experimental and not guaranteed to function reliably.
 More information is available in the Click documentation: <https://tinyurl.com/click-shell-completion>